 The plastic surgery residency program is structured along three major educational pillars:

-Patient care including patient selection, preoperative planning, operative experience and postoperative follow-up is emphasized.
+Patient care is emphasized, including patient selection, preoperative planning, operative experience, and postoperative follow-up.
 The residents are provided with a rich, well-rounded experience in all aspects and categories of Plastic Surgery.
-The majority of the hospitals in the program utilize the EPIC electronic medical records system.
+Most hospitals in the program utilize the EPIC electronic medical records system.

 - Surgical education

-Formal didactic teaching includes the full spectrum of teaching conferences including case presentations, seminars, review of selected readings, journal review, mortality and morbidity conferences, anatomy dissections and lectures on basic science topics related to plastic surgery.
-There are two 1 ½ hour sessions held on Tuesday and Wednesday mornings of each week.
+Formal didactic teaching includes the full spectrum of teaching conferences, including case presentations, seminars, reviews of selected readings, journal reviews, mortality and morbidity conferences, anatomy dissections and lectures on basic science topics related to plastic surgery.
+There are two 1 ½-hour sessions held on Tuesday and Wednesday mornings of each week.
 In addition, the In-Service examination is required of all our residents, a mock oral board examination is organized each year, and a microsurgical workshop is held each year.